labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-invert-key-values/step1.md

-# Invert Object
+# Function to Invert an Object

-> To start practicing coding, open the Terminal/SSH and type `node`.
+To invert the key-value pairs of an object without altering the original object, use the `invertKeyValues` function.

-Inverts the key-value pairs of an object, without mutating it.
+- Call the function by typing `invertKeyValues(obj, fn)` in the Terminal/SSH, where `obj` is the object to be inverted and `fn` is an optional function to be applied to the inverted key.

-- Use `Object.keys()` and `Array.prototype.reduce()` to invert the key-value pairs of an object and apply the function provided (if any).
+- The `Object.keys()` and `Array.prototype.reduce()` methods are used to create a new object with inverted key-value pairs, and if a function is provided, it is applied to each inverted key.

-- Omit the second argument, `fn`, to get the inverted keys without applying a function to them.
+- If `fn` is omitted, the function returns only the inverted keys without any function applied to them.

-- The corresponding inverted value of each inverted key is an array of keys responsible for generating the inverted value.
-If a function is supplied, it is applied to each inverted key.
+- The function returns an object with each inverted value being an array of keys responsible for generating the inverted value.

 ```js
 const invertKeyValues = (obj, fn) =>